-January 25, 2018 University of North Carolina System Center for School Leadership Development, Room 119 Chapel Hill, North Carolina
+March 8, 2018 University of North Carolina System Office Center for School Leadership Development, Room 128 Chapel Hill, North Carolina

 This meeting of the Committee on Audit, Risk Management, and Compliance was presided over by Chair Jim Holmes.
-The following committee members, constituting a quorum, were also present in person: Kellie Hunt Blue, Carolyn Coward, and William Webb.
-The following committee members were absent: Walter Davenport.
+The following committee members, constituting a quorum, were also present in person or by phone: Kellie Hunt Blue and Carolyn Coward.
+The following committee members were absent: Walter Davenport and William Webb.

-Chancellors participating were Jose Sartarelli and Joseph Urgo.
+Chancellor participating was Joseph Urgo.